 Magee, known for heading the Oklahoma News newspaper, was reportedly approached for help by some merchants.
 Through the newspaper, he sponsored a contest at the University of Oklahoma, asking the students to design a timing device for allocating each vehicle a fixed duration for parking.
 The winner of the contest, Gerald A. Hale’s Black Maria, was an improved version of what Magee had created in 1932.
 Hale and Magee established the Magee-Hale Park-O-Meter Company, thus installing the first meter on the southeast corner of First Street and Robinson Avenue on July 16, 1935.

-The meter was a purely mechanical contraption in the early stages, powered by a clock-type mainspring that required periodic winding.
+The world’s first parking meter was a purely mechanical contraption in the early stages, powered by a clock-type mainspring that required periodic winding.
 It charged a nickel each hour, the devices placed at 20-foot intervals along the parking area.

-No wonder that the parking meter soon saw itself at the center of a controversy.
+No wonder that the parking meter soon saw itself at the centre of a controversy.
 While most people were outraged at the additional tax on vehicle ownership, most had no option but to hunt for that elusive parking spot at metered places.
-Very soon, it became impossible to find a spot at a non-metered area.
+Very soon, it became impossible to find a spot in a non-metered area.
 Thus began the era of the parking meter.